-> To gouge out the hard to reach caulk, I needed a putty knife that is bent 90 degrees and has about a one inch wide blade on its tip.
+To gouge out the hard to reach caulk, I needed a putty knife that is bent 90 degrees and has about a one inch wide blade on its tip.
 That format did not exist, but a Red Devil brand knife did have a slight bend with its tip the right width.
-Glenn Mitchell allowed me to use his back of store vice and a propane torch to heat the putty knife and hammer the blade to the 90 degree angle I needed.
+Greg Smith, the owner allowed me to use his back of store vice and a propane torch to heat the putty knife and hammer the blade to the 90 degree angle I needed.
 It took five cycles of incremental “heat & bend” to do the job without overheating the metal.
 I also bought a miniature pry bar.

 Having other customers to serve, Glenn left me unsupervised to do whatever I needed to customize the $6.29 Red Devil putty knife- using his vice, hammer, and propane!